Southern Cornbread Dressing with Chicken

 Instructions

-• Preheat oven to 450 degrees.
+• Preheat the oven to 450 degrees F.

-• Combine cornbread with the breadcrumbs in a large bowl.
+• Combine the cornbread with the breadcrumbs in a large bowl.
 Pour in the chicken broth.
 Using a potato masher, begin mashing the bread – adding additional broth as needed – until the mixture is slightly soupy.

 Video